CS 19 Spring 2015

 In this assignment, you will read an unspecified number of lines of text from STDIN.
 Input is terminated with EOF (ctrl-d for keyboard input).
 Your only output, to STDOUT, will echo the input except that the letters of any word with more than three characters will be randomly shuffled (except for the first and last letters).
 Use a standard shuffle algorithm as described in class.
 Don't scramble any punctuation, and you may assume that punctuation will only occur at the end of a word.
 Any word will have, at most, one punctuation character.
 Punctuation does not count towards the length of the word.
 You may also assume that each word will be separated by one space and that a line will have no leading or trailing whitespace.
 You may also assume that each line will have fewer than 255 characters, and no single word will be longer than 18 characters.
 Blank lines are allowable.
 You must preserve the newlines (output has the same number of lines and the same number of words on each line as when input.)
 (A word, here, is defined as a sequence of alphanumeric characters delimeted by whitespace.)
 You may use either C style strings (character arrays) or C++ style strings (string class) for this assignment, but not both.
 Choose whichever you have more experience working with.
 If you don't have a preference, then use the string class.

 According to research at an English university, it does not matter in what order the letters in a word are, the only important thing is that the first and last letter are in the right place.
 The rest can be a total mess and you can still read it without a problem.
 This is because we do not read every letter by itself but the word as a whole and the brain figures it out anyway.

 What to turn in

-As usual, leave your .cpp file for this program ("freq.cpp") in your home directory on pengo.
+As usual, leave your .cpp file for this program ("scramble.cpp") in your home directory on pengo.

 You may find it easiest to complete this program in stages.
-Begin by writing a program that echos input lines of text to output until no more input remains.
-Then add the ability to pass a line of text to a second function to be processed for letter pairs.
+Begin by writing a program that echos input lines of text to output.
+Then add the ability to break a line of text into individual words, finally add the scrambling feature.